d-cook/Objects/README.md

 **How is this possible?**

 Since computers cannot contain physical things, only data *about* things, all the "things" in a computer are *representations* made of structured information.
-However, it is typically up to each software tool create that structure from raw data, by converting the data into a structure that can be viewed or manipulated in some meaningful way.
-If instead that structure was an inherent part of everything, then creation & manipulation is no longer limited by the capabilities of individual software tools (programs).
+However, it is typically up to each software tool to create that structure from raw data, by converting the data into a structure that can be viewed or manipulated in some meaningful way.
+If instead that structure was inherent in how everything is stored, then it could be manipulated in place and into *any form*, rather than being limited only to what each software tool allows.
 Therefor, the key is choosing a set of building-blocks ("objects") that can be assembled to create any ad-hoc structure of information.
 (I've chosen [JSON](http://www.json.org/) for its support of ad-hoc "objects").

 <*TODO: INSERT EXPLAINATION OF IT DOESNT MATTER WHAT INTERFACE IS USED, SO LONG AS IT PROVIDES INITIAL ACCESS TO OBJECTS*>